 - ¼ teaspoon Black Pepper

-- To store leftovers, allow to cool and refrigerate in an airtight container up to 5 days.
+- To store, allow wings to cool completely and refrigerate in an airtight container up to 5 days.
 Reheat instructions located in recipe footnotes.

 Click stars to vote.
 Please visit 'Comments' below for reviews.

 - The oil used in this recipe helps the seasonings adhere to the skin and helps crisp the skin, but isn't required.
 Feel free to omit oil and use seasonings as a dry rub.